REVIEW(updated): Little, Metal, Different

 Total Score: (25.5/50)

-This isn’t a fun toy.
-It’s not a very cost-effective toy either.
-What this is is a nostalgic display piece that goes extremely well with the Gakken 1/35 Legioss toys or even the Evolution Toy Legioss.
+This isn’t a fun toy so much as a 1/35 Legioss accessory and it tends to be very expensive in the secondary market in light of what you actually receive.
+The scale here would also pair nicely with the Evolution Toy Legioss.
 Don’t buy this hoping it will knock your socks off with its play attributes, buy it because it’s going to look good on the shelf in your Mospeada display (or don’t buy it at all).

 Original Post Date: May 24, 2006